The Movie Quotes Every '90s Kid Knows by Heart

 Dorian Corey in Paris Is Burning

-The highly influential documentary Paris Is Burning pulled back the curtain on the house balls of uptown Manhattan during the 1980s, where vogueing was invented and queer men competed in high-stakes pageants.
+The highly influential documentary Paris Is Burning pulled back the curtain on the house balls of uptown Manhattan during the 1980s, where vogueing was invented and LGBTQ+ people competed in high-stakes pageants.
 One particularly clever queen, Dorian Corey, explained the concepts of reading (running down insults on the queen in front of you) and shade (backhanded insults delivered with faux-softness).
 "I don't have to tell you you're ugly because you already know," for example.
 That is shade.